OlegIvsv/ShoppingCartMicroservice/README.md

  ***Output:***

-- *200* status code if was created successfully, error code and problem details otherwise
+- *200* status code if was created successfully, error code and problem details otherwise and just created empry cart